 Provider Routing

 By default, the Router distributes requests across healthy providers using round-robin with automatic failover.
-The provider field lets you override this when you need specific behavior.
+X-0G-Provider-* request headers let you override this when you need specific behavior.

 Default Behavior

-If you send no provider field, the Router:
+If you send no routing headers, the Router:

 - Picks a healthy provider for the requested model